 \end{rem}

-We eventually aim to compare these notions of $n$-truncated prismatic $F$-gauges with $\mc{G}$-structure (of type $\mu$) to other similar concepts that appear in the literature.
-But, first we compare this definition with the notion of prismatic $\mc{G}$-torsors with $F$-structure of type $\mu$ as in \cite[Definition 3.14]{IKY1}, which we now recall slightly in a different fashion.
+We first compare the notion of $n$-truncated prismatic $F$-gauges with $\mc{G}$-structure (of type $\mu$) to the notion of prismatic $\mc{G}$-torsors with $F$-structure of type $\mu$ as in \cite[Definition 3.12]{IKY1}, which we now recall using a slightly different presentation.

-We first consider the following map of stacks.
 Let $(A,\Fil^\bullet)$ be a filtered ring.
-We have the natural closed immersion defined by the surjection of graded rings
+Then, we have the natural closed immersion defined by the surjection of graded rings

 \begin{defn} We define the \emph{punctured Rees stack} $\mc R^\circ(\Fil^\bullet)$ for $(A,\Fil^\bullet)$ to be the open substack of the Rees stack $\mc R(\Fil^\bullet)$ given as the complement of the above closed embedding $\iota$. \end{defn} In the situation that $\Fil^\bullet=\Fil_I^\bullet$ for some invertible ideal $I$, the punctured Rees stack $\mc R^\circ(\Fil^\bullet_I)$ is also obtained as follows.
 Consider the open embeddings